hexhart/CP3402-learning-journal/week03-learningjournal-hex.md

 ## Learning Activities & Resources
 The learning activities for this week includes: <br>
-* Getting feedback on previous practical submission by attending the practical class session
+* Obtaining feedback on previous practical submission by attending the practical class session,
-* Analyzing and reflecting on the feedback by applying the changes done to this journal
+* Analyzing and reflecting on the feedback by applying the suggested changes the current journal (Trial and Error),
 * Asking peers on how they implemented their website, which website hosting was used.
-* Trying out another web hosting services [CloudAccess.net](https://www.cloudaccess.net/) and implement WordPress.
+* Trying out another web hosting services [CloudAccess.net](https://www.cloudaccess.net/) to implement WordPress.
 * Learning Resources used:
   - Videos:
     - [WordPress: Workflows](https://www.linkedin.com/learning/wordpress-workflows-2/our-workflows?autoSkip=true&resume=false&u=2223545)